 So think about the day and time that would work really well for you in the long term, think about the reason why you are coming for the massage, is it to relax more?

-In the days before your massage, drink plenty of water.
-This will allow your body to be well hydrated before your massage and you will feel so much better, your muscles will feel better and more relaxed and less stiff, so that you can really enjoy the pleasure of a wonderful relaxing massage and experience much better results in your long term results.
+In the days before your treatment, drink plenty of water.
+This will allow your body to be well hydrated before your treatment and you will feel so much better, your muscles will feel better and more relaxed and less stiff, so that you can really enjoy the pleasure of a wonderful relaxing therapy and experience much better results in your long term results.

 Do not eat just before your massage.
-Ideally eat a light meal at least 2 hours before your scheduled appointment to allow your body to have enough time to digest the food well enough before your massage.
-As the massage will detoxify your body, so you don’t want it to interfere with your body’s natural digesting process after a meal, by having a massage just after having that mean, it will be incredibly uncomfortable and may make cause you to become sick if otherwise.
+Ideally eat a light meal at least 2 hours before your scheduled appointment to allow your body to have enough time to digest the food well enough before your therapy or treatment.
+As most of the treatments that I offer will detoxify your body, so you don’t want it to interfere with your body’s natural digesting process after a meal, it will be incredibly uncomfortable and may make cause you to become sick if otherwise.